Revisiting Process versus Product Metrics: a Large Scale Analysis: THREATS TO VALIDITY

-(a) \textit{Evaluation Bias}: In all research questions in this study, we have shown the performance of models build with process, product and, process+product metrics and compared them using statistical tests on their performance to make a conclusion about which is a better and more generalizable predictor for defects.
+(a) \textit{Evaluation Bias}: In all research questions in this study, we have shown the performance of models built with process, product and, process+product metrics and compared them using statistical tests on their performance to conclude which is better and more generalizable predictor for defects.
 While those results are true, that conclusion is scoped by the evaluation metrics we used to write this paper.
-It is possible that using other measurements, there may be a difference in these different kinds of projects (e.g. G-score, harmonic mean of recall and false-alarm reported in \cite{Tu20_emblem}).
+It is possible that using other measurements, there may be a difference in these different kinds of projects (e.g., G-score, harmonic mean of recall, and false-alarm reported in \cite{Tu20_emblem}).
 This is a matter that needs to be explored in future research.

-(b) \textit{Construct Validity}: At various places in this report, we made engineering decisions about (e.g.) choice of machine learning models, selecting metric vectors for each project.
+(b) \textit{Construct Validity}: At various places in this report, we made engineering decisions about (e.g.,) choice of machine learning models, selecting metric vectors for each project.
 While those decisions were made using advice from the literature, we acknowledge that other constructs might lead to different conclusions.

 (c) \textit{External Validity}: For this study, we have collected data from 700 Github Java projects.
 The product metrics collected for each project were done using a commercialized tool called ``Understand'' and the process metrics were collected using our own code on top of Commit\_Guru repository.
 There is a possibility that calculation of metrics or labeling of defective vs non-defective using other tools or methods may result in different outcomes.
-That said, the ``Understand'' is a commercialized tool which has detailed documentation about the metrics calculations and we have shared our scripts and process to convert the metrics to a usable format and has described the approach to label defects.
+That said, the ``Understand'' is a commercialized tool with detailed documentation about the metrics calculations.
+We have shared our scripts and processes to convert the metrics to a usable format and has described the approach to label defects.

-We have relied on issues marked as a `bug' or `enhancement' to count bugs or enhancements, and bug or enhancement resolution times.
-In Github, a bug or enhancement might not be marked in an issue but in commits.
-There is also a possibility that the team of that project might be using different tag identifiers for bugs and enhancements.
-To reduce the impact of this problem, we did take precautionary steps to (e.g.,) include various tag identifiers from Cabot et al.~\cite{cabot2015exploring}.
-We also took precaution to remove any pull merge requests from the commits to remove any extra contributions added to the hero programmer.